HamzaMehdi12/Phytonet_Model/README.md

 | NaN Loss      | Auto-handled; reduce LR                 |
 | Low mAP       | Extend training / augment data          |
 | Slow training | Enable `--amp` / adjust workers         |
 ---
+## Observations
+Tomato detections are stable with moderate confidence levels (~0.4–0.5), while stem detections are weaker due to their small area and low contrast.\

+Class imbalance and high occlusion lead to reduced recall and mAP@75.\

+The objectness loss is minimal (0.0253) — indicating the network is confident about presence but less precise in bounding box localization.\

+Future work includes improved anchor clustering, adaptive IoU thresholding, and weighted focal modulation to boost mAP performance.\

 ---
 ## Contributing